Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I am unsure as to whether I am going to make it to the next stage in the interview process.
 I feel a lot better than I did after the first interview but I know I could have done better had I practiced more TDD beforehand.
 I had fun during the interview though.
 Fingers crossed.

 **Link to work:** N/A

+### Day 84: July 30, 2020

+**Today's Progress:** Oooooo I got rejected.
+It strings but I will never give up the dream!
+I started a new MERN stack application.
+Worked on user authentication.

+**Thoughts:** I hope more jobs open up with entry level positions.
+The job hunt is hard.

+**Link to work:** N/A